As soon as we rounded the corner at the top of the hill, the massive pink granite dome in Central Texas pulled us into its vision.

 No RVs, pop-ups, or vehicle camping is allowed.
 Or overnight camping on top of the rock.

 For all the camping options including primitive backpack campsites, go here.
+It’s very popular and they book up way in advance.

 Where to Stay in Fredericksburg